NeuroTechX/learn.neurotechedu.com/pages/applications.md

 #### PTSD

 PTSD neurofeedback has been studied for over [25 years](http://charleston.braincoretherapy.com/wp-content/uploads/2014/01/PENISTON-PTSD.pdf).
 A lot of the studies focus on getting the participants to generate alpha wave activity which is associated with being in a relaxed state.
-Most articles which were reviewed suggest that Neurofeedback should be use in combination with other treatments.
+Most articles which were reviewed suggest that neurofeedback should be use in combination with other treatments.

 **References**
 * [Alpha-Theta Brainwave Neuro-feedback for Vietnam Veterans](http://onlinelibrary.wiley.com/doi/10.1111/acps.12229/full)